xjtu-enre/ENRE-cpp/docs/relation/Parameter_Use.md

 relation:
   type: Parameter Use
   items:
-    - from: Function:'templateFunc'
+    - from: Function template:'process'
-      to: Template:'process'
+      to: Variable:'templateFunc::val'
-      loc: file0:7:5
+      loc: file0:8:5
 ```

 ###### Parameter in Lambda Function